CLICK ME

 Reference and inspiration were taken from the Apple Human Interface Guidelines and the standard iOS control panel.
 To avoid clutter while allowing for quick access and scaling, Apple implements a flexible controls system that varies what information is present based on the page context and the input of the user.
 Attention was also given to the Garmin Pilot systems, and their web experiences.
 Garmin interfaces are common in most modern aircraft.

-• avoiding covering map and flight data to prioritize safety during flight.
+• Avoid covering the map and flight data to prioritize safety during flight.

-• Audience may include back-seat pilots and technicians,who desire a deeper technical understanding.
-But Front-seat pilots are priority.
+• Audience may include back-seat pilots and technicians who desire a deeper technical understanding.
+But Front-seat pilots are a priority.

 • Identify which system is failing